mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design.md

 ### Modality
 >> **Use modality when it makes sense.** Create a modal experience only when it’s critical to focus people’s attention on making a choice or performing a task that’s different from their current task.
 A modal experience takes people out of their current context and requires an action to dismiss, so it’s essential to use it only when it provides a clear benefit.

+I want to incorporate modals when a user presses on a planet or something else that has more detail.
+This way they won't get to deep in the application and can easily switch between other planets.

 ![img](https://raw.githubusercontent.com/mwdossantos/kb-86/master/docs/images/modality.png)

 ### Navigation